-Lidar design is based on the understanding of physical interactions and processes involved, the lidar simulations, and the choices of lidar type, configuration, arrangement, and hardware and software to design a lidar that meets the measurement goals (subject, accuracy, precision, and resolution, coverage, reliability, etc).
+- ☐ Lidar architecture is the art of lidar instrumentation, concerning the lidar hardware and software, lidar configuration and arrangement, etc. - □ Lidar architecture consists of lidar transmitter, receiver, and data acquisition and control system.
+Some have merged transceiver.
+Basic lidar configurations are bistatic and monostatic configurations.
+Basic lidar arrangements are biaxial and coaxial arrangements. - □ Learning existing lidar systems is a good approach to understand the lidar architecture in depth, especially experiences and issues.
+It will help the design of a new lidar system. - Lidar design is based on the understanding of physical interactions and processes involved, the lidar simulations, and the choices of lidar type, configuration, arrangement, hardware and software to design a lidar that meets the measurement goals (subject, accuracy, precision, resolution, reliability, coverage, etc).